AMPose: Alternately Mixed Global-Local Attention Model for 3D Human Pose Estimation: Experiments

 \subsection{Dataset}

 The AMPose is tested on two public datasets: Human3.6M ~\cite{human3.6} and MPI-INF-3DHP ~\cite{mpi}.

 {\bf Human3.6M} is one among the most common datasets for 3D HPE, which is composed of 3.6 million images.
 The images are taken from 4 cameras arranged at different angles.
-Following previous work ~\cite{Zhou,graformer}, the 2D joint positions are normalized as the input of the AMPose.
+Following previous work ~\cite{Zou,graformer}, the 2D joint positions are normalized as the input of the AMPose.
 The mid hip is adopted as the root joint of the 3D pose, which localizes the 3D human positions.
 The AMPose is trained with subjects S1, S5, S6, S7, and S8, while tested on subjects S9 and S11.

 {\bf MPI-INF-3DHP} is a challenging dataset due to its various conditions.
 The dataset is composed of images with indoor and outdoor backgrounds along with complex and rare actions.
-Following prior work ~\cite{Zhou,jointformer}, we evaluate the generalization ability of the AMPose by training on Human3.6M and testing on the test set of MPI-INF-3DHP.
+Following prior work ~\cite{xu, Zou}, we evaluate the generalization ability of the AMPose by training on Human3.6M and testing on the test set of MPI-INF-3DHP.
+In addition, we also trained the AMPose with the training set of MPI-INF-3DHP and tested it on the test set of MPI-INF-3DHP to compare with the video-based methods~\cite{pstmo, mixste, mhformer}.